Thoughts on Overcoming Defeat as a Cancer Parent

 I think they, whoever “they” are, say we can live through anything except having no hope.
 People with all good intentions said a lot of things to me about self care and yoga and kale chips and walks in the woods that never helped a thing.
 I won’t do that.

-But one thing I did and do is hold onto hope by the tips of my scrawny bitten up fingernails.
+But one thing I did and do is hold onto hope by the tips of my scrawny bitten fingernails.

 To Live Through It